 This TEAS test math study guide is intended to help you learn everything you need to know about the new TEAS 6 Math subtest as well as offer you a free TEAS Math Practice test pack.
 Not only will you discover how the new Math subtest differs from the old, but you’ll also learn about its concepts and formatting, as well as how to prepare for and approach featured problems.

-What is on Math Section?
+What is on TEAS Math Section?

 The fields of arithmetic and algebra account for 72 percent of the 32 total scored questions on the ATI TEAS math test.
 The remaining 28% is devoted to data and measurement skills.
 There are also four questions that are not scored and can come from any category.
 Some questions need you to answer a numerically presented math issue, while others require you to solve a “word problem.”
 The word problems provide a “real-world” issue for which you must discover a solution using arithmetic.

 Our study guide has been divided into the four main topics of math covered on the test including Arithmetic; Fractions; Order of Operations; and Measurement.
 There is a brief overview of the key math procedures and concepts that you must be familiar with under each topic.
 You should seek more practice in areas where you are having difficulty, such as those found in workbooks or on Internet practice sites.
 You may get a lot of TEAS math study guide free if you search for the mathematical term.
 To be better prepared for your TEAS test, you can practice all TEAS math questions in all sections with our TEAS Math Practice Test.

 Read more >> TEAS English study guide

-What Changes are in the Math Section?
+What changes are in the new TEAS Math Section?

 It’s easy to discover that the TEAS 6 Math section hasn’t changed much.
 The new Math subtest is a little longer than the TEAS 5 version, with 36 questions instead of 34.
 Four question items will be unscored and will only be used as a survey for future exam releases.
 Due to the increased number of questions, you will have a little extra time to complete the test—approximately 54 minutes, rather than the previous standard of 51 minutes.